imcczy/libhawkeye/README.md

-# libds
+# LibHawkeye
-Libds is a fast and precise analysis tool to detect third-party libraries in Android.
+LibHawkeye is a fast and precise analysis tool to detect third-party libraries in Android.

 ## Getting Started